rb-rl/MADDPG/README.md

 **State**

 - 24 floating point values with following shape:
-  - 3 covered time stamps (the current time stamp is written in the Python index range [16:24] of the 24 floats and then moved to [8:16] and afterwards to [0:8])
+  - 3 covered time stamps
   - 8 floating point values per covered time stamp = position and velocity of own racket and ball

+Note that the current time stamp, consisting of 8 floating point values is written in the Python index range [16:24] of the 24 floats.
+In the next timestamp, these 8 floating point values are moved to the range [8:16] and afterwards to [0:8].

 **Action**